BondaiKa/data_engineer_pet_project/README.md

     ```shell
         python3 data-engineer-pet-project-cli.py  load-citibike-dataset-locally-cli --date "2022-04-30"
     ```
+7. To get reports you should write as example below:
+    ```shell
+        hadoop fs -copyToLocal /user/karim/public/bike_weather/202204_temperature_dependency_bike_weather.csv .
+    ```
-7. You can use jupyter notebook and google colab to analyze final reports...
+8. You can use jupyter notebook and google colab to analyze final reports...

 ### History